Human Resources

 If you were resident in the UK by 31 December 2020, you do not have to provide evidence of your EU pre or settled status once you have obtained it.
 However, if you wish to do so, please contact Hrimmigration@lboro.ac.uk to make the necessary arrangements.

-From 1 July 2021, a passport or national identity card can no longer be used for EU/EEA and Swiss nationals (except Irish nationals) to prove your right to work in the UK.
-You will need to use the Home Office’s online service to obtain a share code (https://www.gov.uk/view-prove-immigration-status) in order for your immigration status to be viewed online.
+Since 1 July 2021, a passport or national identity card can no longer be used for EU/EEA and Swiss nationals (except Irish nationals) to prove your right to work in the UK.
+You will need to use the Home Office’s online service to obtain a share code in order for your immigration status to be viewed online.
 Irish nationals can continue to use their passport or passport card to prove their right to work.

 Am I able to apply to the EU Settlement Scheme while I am overseas?

-Yes, but you will need to have access to the EU Exit: ID Document Check app as we won’t be able to support you in the identity stage of your application if you are overseas.
+Yes, but you will need to have access to the EU Exit: ID Document Check app

-Potentially yes, if you have pre-settled status you must usually not have an absence from the UK of more than 6 months in a rolling 12-month period.
+Potentially yes, if you have pre-settled status, you must usually not have an absence from the UK of more than 6 months in a rolling 12-month period.
 However, there are some exceptions due to the Covid-19 pandemic, but these may require evidence, therefore you may need proof for example, that you could not fly back to the UK or that you were in isolation during the period that you could travel.
 Just choosing to work remotely during the pandemic would not fall into one of the important reasons, and therefore please be aware of this if you have pre-settled status.
-You may need to restart your 5 years continuous service if you have been overseas for longer than 6 months, and if you have returned / or are returning after 1 January 2021 you may no longer be eligible for settled status so please ensure absences from the UK are taken into account.
+You may need to restart your 5 years continuous service if you have been overseas for longer than 6 months, and if you returned after 1 January 2021 you may no longer be eligible for settled status, so please ensure absences from the UK are taken into account.
 Please note, there are other exceptions aside from Covid-19 exemptions, where the amount of time outside of the UK can also be one period of a maximum of 12 months for childbirth, illness, study etc.

 I have obtained my status through the EU Settlement Scheme but I have concerns around re-entry to the UK?